brandedholdings/code-challenge/README.md

 There are two parts to your challenge:

 1. Implement a basic search feature
-2. Make the news feed _attractive_ and _functional_ on desktop, tablet and mobile devices
+2. Make the news feed _attractive_ and _functional_ on mobile, tablet and desktop devices

 It's our hope that this takes you only a few hours to complete.
 We realize that attractive is subjective.